On orbit sets generated by semigroups of one-dimensional affine functions: Introduction

 A natural question of arithmetical combinatorics can be asked for the set $\langle F : S\rangle$: Does it contain an infinite arithmetic progression?
 It is not known if this problem is algorithmically decidable even in the one-dimensional case $d=1$.
 A closely related question asks about posivity of the upper asymptotic density

-P.Erd\"os obtained upper bound of the size of the orbit sets $\langle F : S \rangle$ in the case when $F=\{f_1,\ldots,f_n\}$, where $f_i(x)=a_ix+b_i$.
+P.Erd\H{o}s obtained upper bound on the size of the orbit sets $\langle F : S \rangle$ in the case when $F=\{f_1,\ldots,f_n\}$, where $f_i(x)=a_ix+b_i$.
 From this bound it follows, that if $S$ is a finite set and $1/a_1+\ldots+1/a_n<1$, then $\langle F : S\rangle$ has zero upper density, hence it does not contain arithmetic progressions.
-As a partial problem, for which this method was not directly applicable, Erd\"os suggested to study the density of the set $\langle 2x+1,3x+1,6x+1 \rangle$.
-Crampin and Hilton shown, that for this set the density is zero, factually extending the method of Erd\"os to the case when $1/a_1+1/a_2+\ldots+1/a_n=1$ and there is a non-trivial semigroup relation between the functions from $F$ of the form
+As a partial problem, for which this method was not directly applicable, Erd\H{o}s suggested to study the density of the set $\langle 2x+1,3x+1,6x+1 \rangle$.
+Crampin and Hilton showed that for this set the density is zero, extending the method of Erd\H{o}s to the case when $1/a_1+1/a_2+\ldots+1/a_n=1$ and, additionally, there is a non-trivial semigroup relation between the functions from $F$ of the form